EtherApp/EtherApp/README.md

 *This project is under heavy development!*

+# Features so far
+* list of pads
+* delete pads
+* create pads
+* further information about pads
+* profile management for multiple EPL installations

 # Planned features
-* list of pads
-* deletion of pads
-* information about pads
 * list of groups
-* profile management for multiple EPL installations
+* create groups
+* adding pads to groups

 This app uses the Etherpad Lite HTTP API.
 If you have any suggestions or ideas, please let us know!